AmeliaEScott/FakeNewsAI/AITests/README.md

 (This is important because these scripts will have to reference this file by name)

 Do **not** commit this file to the repo.
 It's 1.6 gigabytes.

+### Variables

+The file variables.zip on Google Drive contains the saved variables from 25 epochs of training with 88 thousand articles (They aren't in the repo because the file is 190MB).
+The loss was about 0.075 in the end.
+This file will be  used to load the neural net for the final product.